Kodorchahin/Kodor_Chahin_ChatApp/README.md

 Upon research, I discovered I need Jquery, and Ajax to complete the app, two programs I am very unfamiliar with, and the time alotted was not enough for me to get to learn them both.

+The biggest issue with this project for me was just the time, If I had a week instead of three days, I feel I certainly would have been able to do much more.

+I have learned quite a bit from this project, and I am very happy with what I have learned, and this project has tought me that I have so much more to learn.
+I am much more familiar with php/mysql interactions now and I feel I have learned more from this three day project than a month at school.

+If you have any questions requarding my process, I'll be happy to answer them for you.
+I posted everything after I had finished which is why I only have one commit per file.

+Thanks for the great learning experience!